Influence of optical aberrations on the accuracy of an atomic gravimeter: Conclusion

-Thanks to these simulations and their future comparisons with the experiment, we hope to be able to improve the characterization of our device and determine the targeted correction at the $\mu$Gal level.
-More generally, the evaluation of wavefront aberrations will also be necessary to achieve better accuracy and complement the error budget of other atom interferometry inertial sensors, such as the ones embarked in space missions, which target beyond state-of-the-art performances.
+Thanks to these simulations and their future comparisons with the direct measurement with the cold-atom gravimeter, we hope to be able to improve the characterization of our device to determine the targeted correction at the $\mu$Gal level.
+More generally, the evaluation of wavefront aberrations will also be necessary to achieve better accuracy and complete the error budget of other atom interferometry inertial sensors, such as accelerometers embarked in space missions, which target beyond state-of-the-art performances~\cite{levequeCarioqaDefinitionQuantumPathfinder2022}, or differential sensors, such as gradiometers, for which common-mode aberration rejection is limited by the propagation effect considered here.
+The methodology presented in this paper will be useful for carrying out such a task, adapting the parameters to the experiment under consideration.